-Uptight, old-fashioned know it alls > > With today’s prevalence of nutritionists and alternative health practitioners, I think dietitians > have gained a reputation as being the less hip, outdated professionals.
+Uptight, old-fashioned know it alls

+With today’s prevalence of nutritionists and alternative health practitioners, I think dietitians have gained a reputation as being the less hip, outdated professionals.
 And unfairly so.
-Yes, we’re > sticklers for science-backed nutrition, which means we won’t be telling you to eat certain foods to > detox your liver or to eat goji berries every day to become super human.
-But lots of dietitians are > still very in tune with the current food trends and love green smoothies, hemp hearts, coconut, and > all those other fad foods just as much as the next hippie. > > Meal plan makers
+Yes, we’re sticklers for science-backed nutrition, which means we won’t be telling you to eat certain foods to detox your liver or to eat goji berries every day to become super human.
+But lots of dietitians are still very in tune with the current food trends and love green smoothies and hemp hearts just as much as the next hippie.

+Meal plan makers

 Most dietitians don’t do the meal plan thing.
 Meal plans feel very temporary, but our goal is to help you make healthy eating a part of your life in a realistic and long-term way.
 So instead of a strict meal plan, we like to help you come up with a way of healthy eating that is based off what you already do – but with just small changes at a time to make it healthier!

 I can guarantee you that all dietitians were taught to base our recommendations off the food guide in our nutrition education.
 But I think many of us realize that people don’t want to come see a dietitian and be lectured about the food guide.
 I also think a lot of dietitians have moved to a more flexible view of eating.
 I’m still a fan of a way of eating that includes all four food groups, but I think this can look different for different people and may not necessarily fit within the food guide recommendations.